georgebutter/bawd/CONTRIBUTING.md

 ### Getting started

-Run the server locally with `yarn start:dev` it will run on `localhost:3100` Elastic search needs to be running with `elasticsearch`
+Run the server locally with `yarn dev` it will run on `localhost:3100` Elastic search needs to be running with `elasticsearch`

 Run the client locally with `yarn dev`